-Based on minimum capital requirement under Basel III effective since the beginning of 2013, since December 31, 2009, the Bank has officially adopted the Internal Rating Based Approach (IRB) and Standardized Approach (SA-OR) for regulatory capital calculation of credit risk and operational risk respectively.
-The IRB approach is considered the more sophisticated calculation given that it can truly reflect the bank risk profiles as well as assets quality with more prudent than the calculation from the Standardized Approach (SA) which is less comprehensive risk weights subject to quality of assets.
+Based on minimum capital requirement under Basel III effective since the beginning of 2014, TISCO Group has adopted the Internal Rating Based Approach (IRB) for regulatory capital calculation of credit risk since December 31, 2012.
+The IRB approach is considered more sophisticated calculation given that it can truly reflect TISCO Group risk profiles as well as assets quality with more prudent than the calculation from the Standardized Approach (SA) which is less comprehensive risk weights subject to quality of assets.
 The risk parameters relied on determining the capital requirement consists of Probability of Default (PD), Loss Given Default (LGD), and Exposure at Default (EAD).

-Capital adequacy of the Bank is still in strong position and adequate to support business expansion into the future.
-As of December 2023, the regulatory capital adequacy ratio (BIS ratio) based on IRB approach stood at 22.35% remaining higher than the 11% required by the Bank of Thailand.
-While Total Tier-I capital adequacy ratio stood at 18.87%, which remained higher than the minimum requirement at 8.5%.
+Capital adequacy of the TISCO Group is still in strong position and adequate to support business expansion into the future.
+At the end of 2023, the regulatory capital adequacy ratio (BIS ratio) based on IRB approach stood at 19.51%, remaining higher than 11% required by the Bank of Thailand, while Tier-I capital adequacy ratio stood at 16.29%, which remained higher than the minimum requirement at 8.5%.